bikash-jaiswal/bikash-jaiswal.github.io/content/posts/web-architecure.md

 ---
 title: "Web Architecture 101: A Developer's Essential Handbook"
-subtitle: "Simplified Guidance for Building Robust Web Solutions"
+subtitle: 'Simplified Guidance for Building Robust Web Solutions'
-author: "Bikash Jaiswal"
+author: 'Bikash Jaiswal'
-date: "2024-02-05"
+date: '2024-02-05'
 ---

 ## What is Web Architecture?

 Web architecture is like the blueprint of a website, deciding how all the parts fit together to make it work.
 Imagine it as the design and structure that ensures a website runs smoothly and delivers content to users.
 It's crucial to make websites perform well, handle more visitors, and stay easy to update.

 ## Parts of Web Architecture

 Think of a website like a team.
 Each member has a specific role:

 - **Client:** This is you – using a web browser, mobile app, or computer program to access a website.
 - **Server:** Picture this as the brain – a computer or group of them storing and sending website content to users.

 - **Network:** It's like the roads connecting the client and server, allowing them to communicate.